IObundle/iob-soc/README.md

 resides in the same directory; if they differ, the test fails; otherwise, it passes.

-To run the series of board tests on all the boards listed in the `BOARD\_LIST` variable, type:
+To run the series of board tests on all supported boards, type:

 ```
-make test-all-boards [BOARD_LIST="<board directory name list>"]
+make test-fpga
 ```

 To clean the files produced when testing all boards, type:
 ```
-make clean-all-boards
+make test-fpga-clean
 ```